aaron-grau/curic/react/projects/pokedex/pokedex_i.md

 Don't ever skip it.
 For now, we just want to be able to render all of our pokemon.
 In preparation for our fullstack projects, we will be normalizing our state.
-Right now we don't have much, so let's start with an `entities` slice which will contain separate slices for each of our resources (just `pokemon` for now).
+Right now we don't have much, so let's start with an `entities` slice which will contain separate sub-slices for each of our resources (just `pokemon` for now).
 This will hold _all_ the pokemon, for both our index item and detail views.

-**Hint**: in order to have reducers nested in other reducer we can use `combineReducers` inside of the `entities` reducer.
+**Hint**: in order to have reducers nested in other reducers we can use `combineReducers` inside of the `entities` reducer.

 Sample state shape: